NicChr/cppdoubles/cran-comments.md

-Resubmitted due to to issues with the description title and license.
+Resubmitted due to to an issue with the license.
-Have changed the following:
-  C++ in Description title has been changed to 'C++' License was referencing the wrong package name. and has been changed from rdoubles to cppdoubles.
+The copyright holder has been changed from 'cppdoubles authors' to 'Nick christofides' (me).

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)